 All good times should be celebrated, and CSIE is no different.
 The day’s product sourcing and networking closed with a drink.
 Sponsored by Akula Living, VDN, YSA Design and SIKA, buyers, cruise lines, designers, outfitters and suppliers all spent time raising a glass to the day’s activities.

 Feeling like you’ve missed out?
-Apply to exhibit at the next edition of Cruise Ship Interiors Design Expo Europe here!
+The next edition of Cruise Ship Interiors Design Expo Europe will be taking place 29 – 30 November 2023 at ExCeL London.